Why Kim Kardashian Deleted Her Instagram Photo?

 “It was such an upsetting time and something so awful happened to somebody you love so much,” Kris Jenner stated during an interview on the Ellen DeGeneres Show.

 Speaking of photos and the Paris robbery, the French media has reportedly released the first photos of the crime scene.
-The photos were released by French network TFI and they were supposedly taken in the same hotel where Kim was gagged and robbed.
+The photos were released by French network TFI, and they were supposedly taken in the same hotel where Kim was gagged and robbed.
 This includes the bedroom, bathroom, and even the plastic ties as well as the duct tape that was used by the robbers.

 #Pictures from #KimKardashian's #Paris #Robbery surface: https://t.co/aELZpAzO1F, https://t.co/jaxcQNAU0w pic.twitter.com/CsfTqPcnIF